About Strength Counseling

 Curious About My Work History?

-My career path began in public relations and marketing, but it was always clear to me that I wanted to help people.
+My career path began many years ago in public relations and marketing, but it was always clear to me that I wanted to help people.
 (Isn’t it funny how we go down paths that aren’t the best fit when we are young?)
 I was not far into my career when I realized I just wasn’t going to feel work satisfaction until I pursued this whole counseling thing…

 I have lead many classes in parent/child relationships, public speaking (especially for those who are afraid to speak publicly), and domestic violence awareness.
 I co-wrote a book to help children understand addiction.
 I help men and women understand and overcome abuse.
 In private practice, I specialize in working with women's issues.
 All along this path, I have often taken on work as a freelance writer and editor, a job I also enjoy, so I find time to do it when I can--- but I only write about psychology and mental health, because it helps keep me informed, so it is a hobby that serves a few purposes at once!